 In the manufacturing industry, OEE (Overall Operational Efficiency) is one of the most important metrics being calculated.
 OEE is calculated at the plant level, floor level, organizations level.
 Basically, OEE is a calculated measurement of maximum productivity theoretically vs measurement of actual productivity of a machine.
 There are 3 factors to it which are Productivity, Quality, and Losses.
 Companies are finding innovative ways to improve Production and Quality but at the same time cut down on losses.
 Implementation of IoT gives companies a 360-degree view of each product, measure the quality of the product and it can also help to cut down on losses in real time or near real time.

 After every shift, they could analyze the patterns of all costs incurred along with all types of variances.
-Plant managers have the ability to see these patterns for every type of cost for each hour (which can be more detailed to each minute and second also).
-Every day, they were able to improve OEE and improved their OEE by 20% across all plants globally within a span of a few weeks.
+Plant managers have the ability to see these patterns for every type of cost for each hour.
+Every day, they were able to improve OEE and improved their OEE by 20% across all plants.
+The improvement done was globally within a span of a few weeks.